 For property owners, Go With Oh is free to list, although of course you need to be in one of the cities they work in.
 You can sign up as an owner using this link.

-OneFineStay is somewhat similar to AirBnB, but at the high end of the property scale.
+OneFineStay is quite like AirBnB, but at the high end of the property scale.
 Like $1,000+ a night kind of high end.
 Whilst the homes are owned by people, they are never a hosted experience, so you can experience some truly luxury properties all to yourself.

 As I said, these places aren’t cheap, and OneFineStay only offers properties in five cities at time of writing: London, Los Angeles, New York, Paris and Rome.
 Still, if you know what you want and budget isn’t something that troubles you, OneFineStay could be just the ticket to a wonderful property in one of those cities.